What is HDMI Technology?

 HDMI 1.3 - Increases bandwidth to 10.2 Gbps ( 340Mhz ).
 Offers support for 16 bit Color, increases refresh rates ( ex.
 120Hz ), support for 144 p /WQXGA Resolutions.
 Supports xvYCC Color Space Standard.
 Adds Features to automatically correct audio video synchronization ( lip Sync ) .
 Adds mini connector.
 Adds support for Dolby True HD and DTS HD Master Audio Standards

 audio return channel (ARC) 3D over HDMI, a new Micro HDMI Connector, expanded set of color spaces with the addition of sYCC601 , Adobe RGB and Adobe YCC601 and an Automotive Connection System.
 It also defines several stereoscopic 3D formats including field alternative (interlaced), frame packing.
 With the version 1.4b released in October 2011 it adds the ability to carry 3D 1080p video at 120Hz allowing frame packing 3D format at 1080p60 per eye (120Hz total )

-HDMI 2.1 announced on January 2017, adds support for Dynamic HDR which is dynamic metadata that allows for changes on a scene by scene or frame by frame basis.
+HDMI 2.1 AKA Ultra High Speed, announced on January 2017, adds support for Dynamic HDR which is dynamic metadata that allows for changes on a scene by scene or frame by frame basis.
+Also added suportfor eARC.
 Increases bandwidth to 48 Gbps, The increase of bandwidth is achieved with a maximum throughput from 6 Gbps to 12 Gbps and from 3 lanes to 4 lanes, allowing for resolutions up to 4K120Hz or 8K60Hz.

-Why HDMI 2.0 ?
+Why HDMI 2.1 ?

 Any digital interface is ultimately limited by bandwidth, or speed of the connection.
-In the case of HDMI 1.4 that upper boundary is the 330Mhz data rate per channel (for a total of 10.2Gb/s at which the interface runs.
+In the case of HDMI 1.4 that upper boundary is the 330Mhz data rate per channel (for a total of 10.2Gb/s) at which the interface runs.

 This maximum overall data rate of 10.2 Gigabits per second (Gb/s) with its maximum clock rate of 330Mhz is enough to transport Full HD (1920*1080) and Wide UXGA (1920*1080) Images.
-Support here is up to 1080p at 60Hz at 4:4:4 (RGB) or 2160p at 30Hz at 4:4:4 (RGB) 8bit only or 2160p at 60Hz at 4:2:0.

 In order to accommodate faster refresh rates HDMI 2.0 was introduced with the overall data rate through the interface to 18 Gb/s and a clock rate of 594Mhz.
 This specification is able to transport up to 2160p at 60Hz at 4:4:4 (RGB) 8bit only and it supports HDR specifications.
 In addition HDMI 2.0 supports USB Type C Alt Mode.